gpaux/Mediana/CSE.md

 ## About

 Clinical Scenario Evaluation (CSE) is performed according to the data, analysis and evaluation models.
-The simulation parameters are specified in a specific object of class `SimParameter`.
+The simulation parameters are specified in a `SimParameter` object.

 ## Clinical Trial Simulations